MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 ## Passing spaces in Azure CLI parameters

-When you need to pass a parameter value in Azure CLI, and that value contains spaces, there are quoting differences between operating systems and environments.
+In Azure CLI, when you need to pass a parameter value containing a space, there are quoting differences between operating systems and environments.
 In this example, show storage account properties using a label that contains a space.

 # [Bash in Linux](#tab/Bash1)